fonoster/routr/docs/guide-voip-network-setup.md

     domains: [sip.local]
 ```

-To verify your configuration, start the server by issuing the command `arke`.
+To verify your configuration, start the server by issuing the command `routr`.
 In a separate window use the following commands:

-- `arkctl get gateway`
+- `rctl get gateway`
-- `arkctl get did`
+- `rctl get did`
-- `arkctl get domain`
+- `rctl get domain`
-- `arkctl get agents`
+- `rctl get agents`

 Your output should be as follows: